Nerds Gummy Clusters: History

 The Ferrero Group purchased Nestlé's American candy business in 2018, as Nerds sales were declining.
 Ferrara Candy Company took control of the non-chocolate brands, including the Nerds brand, and its scientists began to rework the candy.
 For six months, the team worked on a new approach.
 Despite mixed reviews in testing, the candy was launched in stores in 2020.

 The company did not initially spend significant amounts on advertising.
-Later, the candy gained popularity in 2021 when Kylie Jenner posted a paid Instagram story where she said she was "obsessed" with the candy.
+Later, the candy gained popularity in 2021 when Kylie Jenner posted an unpaid Instagram story where she said she was "obsessed" with the candy.
 This resulted in a spike in Google searches and sales.
 After Jenner's story, the candy went viral on social media.

 After the release of Nerds Gummy Clusters, Nerds annual sales increased from $50 million in 2018 to $850 million in 2024, with the clusters making up 90% of Nerds sales.

+Flavors

+Nerds Gummy Clusters consist of a variety of different flavors.
+Although they all have the same chewy, gummy inside and crunchy outside, the actual taste of the gummy and the Nerds flavors that surround them are what make the difference.
+The taste of all the different flavors can range from sweet to sour.
+Nerds Gummy Clusters are currently available in three permanent flavors: Very Berry, Rainbow, and Cherry Lemonade.
+Very Berry features crunchy Nerds surrounding a fruity gummy center.
+Rainbow combines tangy, crunchy Nerds with a fruity gummy center, while Cherry Lemonade combines strawberry, cherry, and lemonade Nerds with a sweet gummy center.
+Along with that, Nerds has released seasonal and limited-edition flavors.
+The seasonal flavors that they have released include Spooky (Halloween), Frosty (Christmas), a Valentine's Day flavor, etc. while the limited-edition flavors include Grape Strawberry Blitz, Cherry Lemonade Blitz, and Berry Punch Rush for the Super Bowl.
+In addition, Nerds just recently released a new variation of the original Nerds Gummy Clusters in September of 2025.
+They are essentially the same as the original candy, except when you bite down into one you are met with a gooey, juicy inside.
+There is currently only one flavor available named Strawberry Punch.

 Advertising

 In 2024, the company created a 30 second advertisement featuring singer Addison Rae, which debuted at Super Bowl LVIII.
 This was the company's first Super Bowl advertisement.
 In 2025, the candy was featured in a second Super Bowl commercial with Shaboozey.
+In 2026, the candy featured in a third Super Bowl commercial with Andy Cohen.